 After WW II when servicemen returned home, the automobile took on a new importance.
 The mobile society created by this generation-on-the-move signaled the end of Wilmington’s great hotels.

 By the 1940’s, downhill skiing became a significant new winter sport and the Whiteface Mountain Ski Center was inaugurated, first at Marble Mountain, then in 1958 at the current site.
 Tourism in Wilmington had been expanded to the winter season.
 In the 1950’s, due in large part to the introduction of Santa’s Workshop in Wilmington as America’s first theme park and the new ski season at Whiteface Mountain, motels sprang up all over town.

 With the 1980 Winter Olympics, Whiteface Mountain in Wilmington became the center of the Alpine events, and the world watched.
 Since then World Cup and other ski and snowboard competitions come to Wilmington on a regular basis.

 Wilmington continues to add to its tourist economy, always searching for ways to attract new generations of visitors.
 Most recently mountain biking trails and other biking events bring unique ways for visitors to enjoy our beautiful scenery and warm hospitality.
 Wilmington has evolved into an outdoor recreation mecca.
 This Wilmington Historical Walking Tour will give you an idea how time and conditions have changed the complexion of the town.

 You will discover that the things that have remained constant since its founding in 1822 is Wilmington’s surrounding natural beauty and warm friendly people.

-Find the Walking Tour here Adobe format or MSWord format and on Google Maps here.
+Find the Walking Tour here Adobe format and on Google Maps here.